LaunchCodeEducation/web-fundamentals/studios/github/README.md

 TODO message
 ```

 Now go in your editor, add and commit a fourth line of story and push it up.
+(Again, be creative, but no planning!)

 You can both play like this for a while!
 But let's say player 2 wants to work a little extra on the project.
 You're not sure player 1 is keen on this change so let's put it in a branch.